nawaranasser/nawaranasser/README.md

 - 🏢 I'm a cloud computing Engineer
 - 👨‍💻 As a CS learner, I'm constantly learning and exploring new technologies to improve my skills.
+- 🏫 I'm also passionate about teaching.
-- ⚙️ Check out my portfolio at (https://nora-portofolio-kg3wolc.gamma.site/) to see some of the projects I've worked on.
+- ⚙️ Check out my portfolio at (https://nora-portofolio-kg3wolc.gamma.site/) to see some of the projects I've worked on as software instructor.

 ### Connect with Me :